phodonou/wave_form_provider/README.md

 Expressive voice models have reached near-human quality.
 Over the past year, both open-source and commercial TTS providers have exploded with models that let creators control emotion, expressiveness, and delivery with precision.
 They now handle tone, emotion, and non-verbal sounds (laughs, sighs, whispers) at incredible quality.

-However, each provider has its own interface, API, studio, and markup syntax.
-That makes it hard to experiment, transition, compare, or mix outputs between models.
+However, each provider has their own interface, API, studio, and markup syntax.
+That makes it hard to experiment, switch, fallback, compare, or mix outputs between models.

 **Wave Form Provider** solves this by providing a unified interface that works across all the best voice models.
 Write your script once using a simple, consistent syntax, and let the library handle the provider-specific compilation.